Experience of violence

 Source: Australian Bureau of Statistics – Personal Safety Survey (PSS) | Data source overview

-The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who have experienced violence since age 15, compared with adults without disability, grouped by remoteness.
-In 2016, 53% of adults with disability living in outer regional and remote areas reported they had experienced violence since age 15, compared with 45% for those living in major cities.
+The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced violence since age 15, compared with those without disability, grouped by perpetrator type.
+In 2021–22, 36% of adults with disability reported that they had experienced violence perpetrated by a member of their community and 10% reported they had experienced violence by someone at their workplace or a service provider.

 More detailed data by age group are shown in the table.